 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

 What Is Myocarditis?

-Many symptoms of myocarditis are similar to those of other illnesses, although you may experience no symptoms.
+Many symptoms are similar to those of other illnesses, although you may experience no symptoms.
 In mild cases, subtle symptoms include slight chest pain or shortness of breath.
-In advanced stages, symptoms of myocarditis may include:
+In advanced stages, symptoms may include:

 - Stabbing and/or tightness of the chest, which can spread across the body